acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 1  | Items | Array of strings or boolean | Required
 2  | Add globally | Boolean | Optional (default: `false`)

 Passing an array of strings (class names) will add each one of those items to the specified box, passing true will add ALL items that are compatible with ACE Arsenal (the sorting is done on game startup).
+Faces, voices and insignia can't be added via this function.

 Examples:
 - `[_box, ["item1", "item2", "itemN"]] call ace_arsenal_fnc_addVirtualItems`